Version 1.5.1 (Updated Mar. 16, 2023). © CC BY-SA 4.0

 14. The deity of Christ

 The Bible teaches not only that Christ is fully human, but also that he is fully divine (John 1:1; Heb.
 1:8-12).
 He is the divine Son, who is eternal (John 1:1).
 So he shares all the attributes of God with the Father.
-In view of this reality, we might remove the term “pro-” from the descriptions of the attributes of Christ, in order to remind us that he has a divine nature as well as a human nature.
-See Table 14.
+In view of this reality, the first column in Table 13 applies directly to him.
+This column also describes the Holy Spirit.

-The attributes of God show us the harmony between Christ’s divine nature and his human nature, in one person.
+The attributes of God show us the harmony between Christ’s divine nature (Table 13, first column) and his human nature (Table 13, the fourth column), in one person.

 15. The history of redemption